Fantasy football: Samuel, Rice among 5 must-start WRs in Week 16 - UPI.com

 MIAMI, Dec.
 20 (UPI) -- Curtis Samuel and Rashee Rice are among my five must-start wide receivers for Week 16 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 16 rankings for quarterbacks and running backs will also be available and updated throughout the week.
+My Week 16 rankings for quarterbacks and running backs are also available and will be updated throughout the week.

 Stefon Diggs, A.J.
 Brown, DK Metcalf, Amon-Ra St. Brown and Jaylen Waddle lead my Top 50 Week 16 wide receiver rankings, which are listed below.
 D.J.
-Moore, Cooper Kupp, Justin Jefferson, Rice and Deebo Samuel round out my Top 10.
+Moore, Justin Jefferson, Rice, Deebo Samuel and Mike Evans round out my Top 10.

 All of my must-start options rank inside the Top 28 in my rankings, meaning all should be started in leagues that include at least 14 teams.

-Those with stock in Ja'Marr Chase, Tyreek Hill, Michael Pittman Jr., Chris Olave and other injured wide receivers should monitor their status before plugging them into starting lineups.
+Those with stock in Ja'Marr Chase, Tyreek Hill, Michael Pittman Jr. and other injured wide receivers should monitor their status before plugging them into starting lineups.

+Players from Thursday's New Orleans Saints-Los Angeles Rams game were removed from my rankings.

 Wide receiver Rashee Rice (4) and the Kansas City Chiefs